Nine Secrets to Beating the High Cost of College

 You are the parent of a college bound student, and you're probably wondering how in the world you're going to pay for four years of college.

-If you’re like most folks, you’ll probably end up mortgaging your house to the hilt, or spending your entire life’s savings to muster up enough money to send your child to college.
-Or even worse, if you don’t have the home equity or money in the bank, you’ll end up sending your child to the least expensive school rather than the best college for him/her.
+If you’re like most folks, you’ll probably end up mortgaging your house to the hilt or spending your entire life’s savings to muster up enough money to send your child to college.
+Or even worse, if you don’t have the home equity or money in the bank, you’ll end up sending your child to the least expensive school rather than the college that best suits them.

 What if I told you in most cases you don’t have to make these painful decisions?

 Here’s the good news: my name is Stuart Grossman.
-I am the president of College Funding Systems, one of the leading college financial counseling services in the Northwest.
+I am the president of College Funding Systems, one of the leading college financial counseling services on the west coast.

-I guarantee you we’ll discover how to beat the high cost of college.
+I guarantee you we’ll discover how to beat the high cost of college or your money back.

 I know that sounds too good to be true, but it really is possible.
 In fact, many families discover they can send their child to an expensive private university for a cost similar to that of a state university.